eagronin/university-towns-analyze/README.md

 The results shows that the recession started in 2008Q3.

-This function returns the year and quarter of the recession end time as a string value in a format such as 2005Q3:
+The next function returns the year and quarter of the recession end time as a string value in a format such as 2005Q3:

 ```python
 def get_recession_end():